forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 How the immune system develops during lifetime and the protection at frequent pathogen entry locations is strengthened.
 In other words the ontogenesis and the generated compartmentalization of the immune system.

 > Entire page is **in work, incomplete and needs to be checked**.
-A main reason for the early publishing is the [literature list](#key-literature-and-recommended-readings) on which inspires and founds this chapter.

 > Early publishing due to the urgently needed rational discussion whether to vaccinate young people including children.

+> A main reason for the early publishing is the [literature list](#key-literature-and-recommended-readings) which inspires and founds this chapter.

 > References to figures refer to the figures in the corresponding papers.